We have added a Facebook Group page for 2015 HOME Grown Garden participants! Be sure to join us!

 This popular annual project encourages homeschoolers to use gardening as part of their curriculum!
 A gardening unit study is available to assist participating families in maximizing the learning process for students, as well as provide a means for sharing results of the project with our donors.
 Families who sign up to participate in the project receive enough seeds for a family table garden, and plenty of related educational activities for all ages to last the entire growing season!

-If you would like to sign up to participate, or if you would like more information on HOME Grown Gardens, please contact our HOME Grown Garden Coordinator, Carrie Rapp, at firstname.lastname@example.org.
-Information will also be available at the HOME Booth during both the Annual HOME Convention and HOME Used Curriculum Sale and Expo.
+If you would like to sign up to participate, or if you would like more information on HOME Grown Gardens, please contact our HOME Grown Garden Coordinator, Kathy Twitchell at firstname.lastname@example.org.
+Information is also available every spring at the HOME Booth during both the Annual HOME Convention and HOME Used Curriculum Sale and Expo.